inhausmakers/avatar-manager/README.md

 How It's Made
 -------------

 Want to find out how Avatar Manager is built?
-Just check the following resources.
+Make sure to read the following resources.

 **Wptuts+**